Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 - A change in the data between when you train and when you serve.
 - A feedback loop between your model and your algorithm.<br>

+**Drift Detection:** How significantly are service requests evolving over time.

 **Compulation:**

 **Distributed Training:** it is running training in parallel on many devices such as CPUs or GPUs or TPUs in order to make your training faster.